harleytml/tsos-nucleus/README.md

 4: And finally, because I was inspired by the genius of Terry A. Davis.
 ```

-TS/OS's existence is for it to be ported.
-With a fairly rigid and simple driver interface, it should be easy to run it on all those small devices Linux is too picky to run on.
-The first ports are PC, GBA

 I intend for TS/OS to be ported to everything.
 My first goal is all those handheld game consoles, PSP and below.
 If I can get it to run on a GBA, surely I can run it on the others.

 The story behind TS/OS is a interesting one.
 The first edition was mostly developed on a hacked TI-Nspire, a graphing calculator.
 I got bored during the winter break of my sophmore year, and I always wanted to make a OS.
 So I did with a copy of The Revolutionary Guide To Assembly Language, and some random documents on the GBA.